pagopa/io-app-design-system/src/components/icons/README.md

   - **System**: `IconSystem…`

 > [!tip]
-> For example, if you want to add a new icon `Wallet` to be used in the main tab bar, your icon will have a `IconNavWallet` filename.
+> If you want to add a new icon `Wallet` to be used in the main tab bar, your icon will have a `IconNavWallet` filename.
 If it doesn't belong to a specific set, you just put the name after the prefix `Icon…`, so `IconWallet`

 > [!caution]
 > This filename will be the same as the React component, so make sure you don't already have a component with that filename